 A winding up petition is the first step in a process that could ultimately lead to a company being wound up.
 It is a sign that the company is not paying debts and could be insolvent.
 If the petition has already been advertised, it is likely that the company’s bank accounts are already frozen.

 Businesses can reverse a winding up petition or even a winding up order and go on to trade as normal.
-However, you should only continue to trade with a company that has been handed a winding up petition if it can offer significant guarantees about its ability to continue to trade.
+However, you should only continue to trade with a company that has been handed a winding up petition if it can offer significant guarantees about its ability to continue to trade and pays up front.
 In most cases, doing so will still be very risky.

 How Red Flag Alert Can Help Protect You from Failing Customers